Degman1/RestaurantManagementSystem/README.md

 4. Linked Lists / Queues - use list implementation of queues to represent customers waiting to be seated and food orders waiting to be processed by the kitchen
 5. Error Handling - implement JavaScript Promises to handle successes and failures while fulfilling various operations
-6. Unit Test and Property Tests - incorporate both testing ideologies to debug and guarantee the correctness of the program
+6. Unit Test and Property Tests - incorporate both testing ideologies with JEST to debug and guarantee the correctness of the program

 ## Objects